winstxnhdw/actions/README.md

 Reusable [Hugging Face Spaces](https://huggingface.co/docs/hub/spaces-overview) [workflow](.github/workflows/spaces-deploy.yml) for deploying a `Dockerfile` to a Hugging Face Space of the same repository name.

+> [!IMPORTANT]\
+> This workflow assumes that your Hugging Face account has the same user and repository name as the GitHub repository running this workflow.

 ```yml
 jobs:
   deploy: